The Saturdays Trend Online & Fans Demand A Reunion

 Earlier this week, the “Just Can’t Get Enough” chart-toppers revealed that a complete collection of their songs was available to stream via Spotify.
 Prior to this post, the group account hadn’t shared anything since 2018, which was a post wishing their followers a Happy Christmas.

-Since the post, The Saturdays became the top trending topic in the U.K. on Twitter.
-Fans immediately took to the platform to explain that they hope a reunion is on the cards.
+Since the post, the group’s name started to get mentioned in a lot of tweets and became the top trending topic in the U.K. Fans immediately took to Twitter to explain that they hope a reunion is on the cards.

 “Rumors of The Saturdays reuniting during a global pandemic really is the most iconic 2020 thing to happen so far and I’m honestly READY, all fired up was that b*tch…” one user wrote.